protontypes/open-sustainable-technology/README.md

 - [OnStove](https://github.com/Open-Source-Spatial-Clean-Cooking-Tool/OnStove) - Calculates the net-benefits of different stove options in a given geography and compares all stoves to one another with regards to their net-benefit.

 ## Consumption

+> This category of tools targets how to model, predict, and optimize the consumption of resources such as energy and water in various spaces and sectors.

 ### Buildings and Heating

+> **What?** The energy used within buildings, such as space heating, cooling, lighting, and operating appliances, where heating is a major component.

+> **How?** These tools enable building energy planning, management, and control; improve building energy and heating systems performance; and help estimate load curves and usage for optimized home and building stock usage.

 - [scout](https://github.com/trynthink/scout) - A tool for estimating the future energy use, carbon emissions, and capital and operating cost impacts of energy efficiency and demand flexibility technologies in the U.S. residential and commercial building sectors.
 - [BOPTEST](https://github.com/ibpsa/project1-boptest) - The Building Optimization Testing (BOPTEST) Framework enables the assessment and benchmarking of control algorithms for building energy management.
 - [BOPTEST-Gym](https://github.com/ibpsa/project1-boptest-gym) - The OpenAI-Gym interface of the BOPTEST framework facilitates the assessment and benchmarking of RL algorithms for building energy management.